hylo-lang/hylo/CONTRIBUTING.md

 ## Contributing code

 Please get familiar with our [CONVENTIONS.md](project conventions).
+See [CompilerArchitecture.md] for an overview on the design of the compiler.
 We use the standard GitHub workflow to merge code contributions:

 1. Fork this repository.